ErikaJacobs/Personal-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi there!
 My name is Erika Jacobs, and I'm a data engineer and educator.
-My professional intersts are working with data, and teaching others about how to do it.
+My professional passions are working with data and teaching others.

 Thank you for stopping by!